aydogduali/aydogduali/README.md

 ### Hi there!

-- 🔭 I’m currently working on ocean data assimilation
+- 🔭 An oceanographer working on data assimilation in the ocean and on the sea-ice.

 ### Tech